gt-crnch-rg/read-the-docs/docs/general/rg-filesystems.rst

    depending on how many users are using a shared project.

 -  ``/netscratch`` - no quota limits but please note the lack of backups and data retention policies below.
+You can find a symlink to netscratch at <user_home>/USERSCRATCH

 Data retention policies
 -----------------------